Sikorsky UH-60 Black Hawk: Additional users

 In 2019, Lithuania announced plans to buy six UH-60M helicopters before ordering four UH-60Ms in 2020.
 In July 2020, the US State Department approved the possible Foreign Military Sale of six UH-60Ms and associated equipment to Lithuania for $380 million.
 In November 2020, Lithuania signed a contract worth $213 million for four UH-60Ms with an option to purchase two more aircraft.
 Preparations are almost complete including facilities and training, with deliveries expected in late 2024.

 In 2019, Poland ordered four S-70i helicopters for its special forces.
 As of 2023 there is negotiations to purchase additional S-70i helicopters.

 In August 2023, the Portuguese Air Force shared a photo on Twitter of the first flight of one of the six UH-60s purchased from Arista Aviation Services.
 The Portuguese armed forces conducted its first operation flight of its UH-60 in December 2023.

 In December 2023, the Hellenic Army selected the UH-60Ms for a possible order of 35 aircraft and associated equipment for an estimated cost of $1.95 billion pending the deal clears Congress.
 This order was approved by US and Greek governments, and a contract for 35 helicopters agreed by April 2024.
 In Greek service it will replace aged Bell UH-1H and Agusta-Bell AB205.
 Greece already operates S-70B and MH-60R helicopters.

 Future and potential users

 In February 2013, the Indonesian Army announced its interest in buying UH-60 Black Hawks to modernize its weaponry.
 The army wants them for combating terrorism, transnational crime, and insurgency to secure the archipelago.
 In August 2023, Indonesian Aerospace and Lockheed Martin signed an agreement for the procurement of 24 UH-60/S-70 Black Hawks.
+In February 2024, it was announced during Singapore Airshow 2024 that Ministry of Defense of the Republic of Indonesia downsized the Black Hawks program to 22 aircraft.

 In 2022, the Royal Air Force and British Army expects to select a helicopter for the New Medium Helicopter program to replace several existing helicopters.
 Sikorsky has indicated it expects its S-70M to meet the requirement to participate in this procurement selection program.

+In December 2025, the Directorate General of Defence Purchase floated a tender for UH-60L for the Bangladesh Army.